Mark Esper: George Floyd protests and Insurrection Act

 Two days later, at a Pentagon press conference, Esper said, regarding the Lafayette Park photo op, that, "Well, I did know that we were going to the church.
 I was not aware of a photo op was happening," adding, "And look, I do everything I can to try to stay apolitical and try and stay out of situations that may appear political.
 And sometimes I'm successful at doing that, and sometimes I'm not as successful, but my aim is to keep the department out of politics to stay apolitical."

-Defense Secretary Mark T. Esper held a news conference on June 3, 2020, to condemn the murder of George Floyd, support the right of Americans to protest peacefully, and to announce his opposition to invocation of the Insurrection Act in Washington, DC.
+Defense Secretary Mark T. Esper held a news conference on June 3, 2020, to condemn the murder of George Floyd, support the right of Americans to protest peacefully, and to announce his opposition to invocation of the Insurrection Act in Washington, D.C.

 Esper broke with Trump by publicly opposing invocation of the Insurrection Act of 1807 and the deployment of active-duty troops in American cities, saying that "the National Guard is best suited for performing domestic support to civil authorities ...
 I say this not only as Secretary of Defense, but also as a former soldier, and a former member of the National Guard.
 The option to use active duty forces in a law enforcement role should only be used as a matter of last resort, and only in the most urgent and dire of situations.
 We are not in one of those situations now.
 I do not support invoking the Insurrection Act."
 Esper took steps in the following days to further de-escalate the situation, removing weapons and ammunition from the National Guard, and returning troops to their home bases without notifying the White House.
 Trump reportedly considered firing Esper over the situation.

 On June 6, the House Armed Services Committee (HASC) invited Esper and Milley to testify before the committee regarding the events of June 1; they declined.
 Chief spokesman Jonathan Hoffman said in statement that the pair "have not 'refused' to testify'" and that the department's "legislative affairs team remains in discussion" with the committee.
 HASC chairman Representative Adam Smith later acknowledged in a written letter that Esper and Milley may have been prevented from appearing by the White House.
 Esper and Milley subsequently agreed to appear before the House Armed Services Committee on July 9.
 In the meantime, on June 8, Army Secretary Ryan McCarthy briefed the committee on the presence of the National Guard in Washington, D.C., on June 1, which was during the protests.

 Days later, Esper and Milley responded in detail to a series of questions asked of them by HASC chairman Smith regarding events during the week of June 1.
 Smith later said the Pentagon had been "reasonably cooperative" in providing witnesses to the committee amid logistical issues during the coronavirus pandemic.